mok0/blog/content/posts/2025-04-07-testing-compression-algorithms.md

 Number 3 is `bzip2`.
 Relative to the other programs it's not particularly good at compressing files and it's not particularly fast.
 However, `bzip2`'s ability to uncompress archives asynchronously as well as its ability to restore corrupt archives gives it a niche in practical use.

 The program that is able to do the absolute best compression is `xz`, but it does so at a big price in execution time.
 At a compression speed at only 1.4 Mb/s It comes last in compression efficiency.
 For the 1.1 Gb archive in this experiment, `xz` saves 66 Mb compared to the runner up, `zstd`.
-I disk space is very important to you, and you have plenty of CPU power, then `xz` is a good choice.
+If disk space is very important to you, and you have plenty of CPU power, then `xz` is a good choice.
 The Arch Linux project uses `xz` as the compression used in their compiled packages, which are in `.tar.xz` format.
 It means their software archives are smaller in size, and since `xz` decompresses very fast, it works well for the the end-user of those packages.

 My initial problem was that I chose `xz` to compress backups from my Raspberry Pi's with the `xz` program, and it simply took forever.
 Then I started to look at these other programs and found that for my use case, `zstd` is outside any competition the best choice.